Generate an App page

 npm run start

-The start script command value is ng serve which starts a development server on port 4200 by default using webpack-dev-server, and compiles a development version of the app.
+The start script command value is ng serve which starts a development server on port 4200 by default using esbuild and Vite (webpack-dev-server before v17), to compile and serve a development version of the app.
 Any TypeScript errors will be caught by the compiler here, and once ready we can view our app at localhost:4200. ng serve also has live-reload functionality, meaning the browser will automatically reload as changes are saved and compiled.

 Running Tests